-In addition, COVID-19 may disrupt the operations of our suppliers, vendors, service providers and subcontractors for an indefinite period of time, including as a result of travel restrictions, business shutdowns or lack of access to financial markets, all of which could negatively impact our business and results of operations.
-Any inability to develop alternative sources of supply on a cost-effective and timely basis could materially impair our ability to manufacture and deliver products, systems and services to our clients.
+In addition, COVID-19 may continue to disrupt the operations of our suppliers, vendors, service providers, and subcontractors, including as a result of travel restrictions, business shutdowns, key material shortages, or lack of access to financial markets, all of which could negatively impact our business and results of operations.
+Any inability to develop alternative sources of supply on a cost-effective and timely basis could materially impair our ability to manufacture and deliver products, systems, and services to our clients.
 We are also subject to federal and state laws and regulations enacted in response to the outbreak, such as the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), which contains a provision that allows U.S. government contractors to seek specified reimbursement for certain employees who are unable to perform their contract requirements at their designated work locations due to facility closures or restrictions as a result of COVID-19 and cannot perform such work remotely.
-The legislation enables but does not mandate reimbursement for such costs and agency guidance has imposed certain restrictions.
-Further, the relief contemplated under the provision does not extend past September 30, 2020.
-As a result, we believe that some of our costs for certain employees who are unable to perform their contract requirements due to government restrictions will not be reimbursed.
-In addition, we expect that approximately \$6 million per month for the fee on certain contracts involving such employees may not be reimbursed or may exceed reimbursements.
+The legislation enables but does not mandate reimbursement for such costs, and agency guidance has imposed certain restrictions.
+Further, the relief contemplated under the provision did not extend past September 30, 2021.
+Although we cannot currently predict the overall impact of COVID-19, the longer the duration of the pandemic, the more likely it is that it could have an adverse effect on our business, financial position, results of operations, billable expenses, and/or cash flows.

-We expect COVID-19 to continue to negatively impact our business and results of operation and are unable to predict how long or with what degree of severity that impact will continue.
-The duration and extent of the COVID-19 outbreak will depend on future developments outside of our control, including the availability of effective treatments or a widely accessible vaccine and the evolutionary development of the COVID-19 or related viruses, which are highly uncertain and cannot be predicted.
+We expect COVID-19 to continue to negatively impact our business and results of operations and are unable to predict how long or with what degree of severity that impact will continue.
+The duration and extent of COVID-19 impacts will depend on future developments outside of our control, including the availability of effective treatments, the effectiveness and adoption of available vaccines, and the evolutionary development of COVID-19 or related viruses, including the emergence and spread of new and more transmissible COVID-19 variants such as Delta and Omicron, which are highly uncertain and cannot be predicted.